idabrzezinskaopml/sae-poverty-bgd/README.md

 # sae-poverty-bgd
-SAE of poverty in Bangladesh using survey and geo-spatial data
+This is a repo for a guide to producing Small Area Estimates (SAE) of poverty using the combination of survey and geo-spatial data, using the example of Bangladesh.

+The main file is: Quarto updated BGD geo-spatial covariates process.qmd